UmeshKumaar15/Ethereum-Deposit-Tracker/README.md

 - Tracks Ethereum deposits on the Beacon Deposit Contract.
 - Stores deposit data in a PostgreSQL database.
-- Uses proper logging of the API status and write operations in database
+- Uses proper logging of the API status and write operations in the database.
 - Sends Telegram alerts about new deposits.
-- Configures a Grafana dashboard to display deposit data.
+- Configures a Grafana dashboard to display deposit volume graphs, fee statistics, and latest deposit data.

 ## File Structure